 The availability of the API provided by OUTSCALE and allowing to publish and manipulate objects of the CLIENT by the latter is 99.97% per year.

 The Availability of the web portal (http / https) provided by OUTSCALE and allowing diverse users to access the stored objects is 99.99% * per year for objects deployed on all Region Availability Zones and 99.98% for the others.

-This Sustainability is subject to use in state of the art Services and without any alteration of data voluntary or not having originated an action of the CLIENT.
+This Sustainability is subject to use in state-of-the-art Services and without any alteration of data voluntarily or not having originated an action of the CLIENT.
 It is applicable in particular if the CUSTOMER uses all the Availability Zones existing in the region.

 SLA2 – Service: “Persistent Storage Service”